sarumaj/iubh-tempermonkey-course-registration/README.md

 # iubh-tempermonky-course-registration
 A simple hack to enable course registration through js script injection on [MyCampus](https://mycampus.iubh.de/).

+It can be used to gain access to elective modules before the final decision.

 1. Open [https://mycampus.iubh.de/local/iubh_ac5sso/ac5kursbuchung.php](https://mycampus.iubh.de/local/iubh_ac5sso/ac5kursbuchung.php)

 2. **Inspect the side loading process** in your browser: